donovan-jasper/donovan-jasper.github.io/content/docs/cybersecurity/hackthebox/compiled.md

 6|temp|temp||temp@temp.com|0|enabled|716e816c94cd603e6290e3ae6ecd275093c8a690a6668af1d987609df488a353f579bbaf25cec44ab1ca6483a8fff6fc8d71|pbkdf2$50000$50|0|0|0||0|||3da88239bd34cf2d6a4d43be87140843|ddd92ee4843aa73505ac9ed103f70c25|en-US||1722146269|1722146337|1722146269|0|-1|1|0|0|0|0|1|0||temp@temp.com|0|0|0|0|2|0|0|0|0||arc-green|0
 ```

-To crack these hashes, we convert them to base64.
-The hash and the salt to base64, giving us the hashes that look like:
+To crack these hashes, we convert the hash and the salt to base64, giving us the hashes that look like:

 ```
 sha256:50000:In2HPMqJEDzYOpdr2sUkhg==:l5BygNwk/lF8Q0db0hi/rVbCXU0RA32LbaRA79TWka3+rUAzCyqmqvHzNiHQ1zIo/BY=